knmcguire/o3de_roboball/Doc/roboball_tutorial_7.md

 ![update_camera_rig](images/update_camera_rig.png)

 So if you now press play, you should see the camera rotating around the ball.
 You still get a bit sick but at least you know where the ball is going :)

+It might be nice to decouple to z axis from the ball, but that would require some more scripting so let's leave that for another time.

 ![better_camera_rig](images/better_camera_rig.gif)